The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems: Introduction

 The rest of this paper is organized as follows: \cref{sec:dw-shell-prelim} introduces basic aspects of DW shells, including a deferred literature review.
-In \cref{sec:dw-phantom}, we uncover the connection between DW shells and various lower-dimensional graphical descriptions of matrices, along with the relationships among their associated separation conditions.
-In particular, we propose a generalized $\theta$-SRG concept and derive the corresponding separation condition.
-These results are then used to develop graphical stability conditions for feedback systems in \cref{sec:stability-ana}. \cref{sec:numerical-theta-srg} presents a tractable algorithm to visualize $\theta$-SRGs.
+In \cref{sec:dw-phantom}, we uncover the connection between DW shells and various lower-dimensional graphical representations of matrices, along with the relationships among their associated separation conditions.
+In particular, we propose a $\theta$-SRG concept and derive the corresponding separation condition.
+These results are then used to develop graphical stability conditions for feedback systems in \cref{sec:stability-ana}, where an example is provided to demonstrate the reduced conservatism. \cref{sec:numerical-theta-srg} presents a tractable algorithm to visualize $\theta$-SRGs.
 Finally, the paper concludes in \cref{sec:concl}.